 To ensure the frequent servicing of developments above the station has minimal impact on pedestrian amenity, Central Precinct proposes the adoption of integrated loading and distribution facilities as opposed to traditional loading docks.
-These facilities would accommodate deliveries, service vehicles and waste collection away from the public realm and allow for the consolidation of goods for delivery across the precinct to their destination.
+In addition to the provision of vehicle loading and distribution, consideration should be made to enable the adoption of cargo bikes for last-mile movement of goods from distribution facilities.
+These facilities would accommodate deliveries, service vehicles and waste collection away from the public realm and allow for the consolidation of goods for delivery across the Precinct to their destination.
 This approach allows for the security screening of goods and the consolidation of goods movement in a centralised location, and improved street and deck amenity through the minimisation of the unloading of vehicles in the public realm.